parrt/msds692/README.md

 **SPATIAL COORDINATES:**<br>

-* Class is held at 101 Howard in 5th floor classroom 529.
+* Class is held at 101 Howard in 5th floor classroom 527.
-* Exams are held on first floor, 152/154.
+* Exams are held in 527 and 529.
 Both sections meet together.
+* My office is room 607 @ 101 Howard up on mezzanine

-**TEMPORAL COORDINATES.** Wed Aug 23 - Wed Oct 11.
+**TEMPORAL COORDINATES.** Wed Aug 21 - Wed Oct 10.

 * Section 01: Mon/Wed 10-11:50AM
 * Section 02: Mon/Wed 1:15-3:05PM
-* My office is room 608 @ 101 Howard (which I share with Prof. John Veitch).
+* Exams: 3 Wednesdays, 9:15 - 9:55AM

 **INSTRUCTION FORMAT**.
 Class runs for 1:50 hours, 2 days/week.
 Instructor-student interaction during lecture is encouraged and we'll mix in mini-exercises / labs during class.
-All programming will be done in the Python 2 programming language, unless otherwise specified.
+All programming will be done in the Python 3 programming language, unless otherwise specified.

 **TARDINESS.** Please be on time for class.
 It is a big distraction if you come in late.